MS-Quality-Hub/pymzqc/accessories/onlinevalidator/README.md

 (If you are testing a release without pypi package uncomment the respective lines in the Dockerfile to override the pymzqc version used.)

 Pre-built container images for selected (pre-)release versions can be found at the [mzqc-validator container registry](https://quay.io/repository/mwalzer/mzqc-validator?tab=tags&tag=latest).
+If you want to deploy the **online**validator with your local pymzqc installation, please be aware of extra dependencies to the [online-validator](accessories/onlinevalidator/requirements.txt).

 ### Deployment
 To test a deployment, run the mzqc-validator flask app in gunicorn from the container (as described in `wsgi.py`).